andrewisoko/contraband_game/README.md

 # Additionl notes

 * The game can be quite complicated to undertand feel free to drop me a message on LinkedIn www.linkedin.com/in/andrew-isoko for any assistance

+* The premise of the game other than winning the round with your country is also not falling into dept. Bonus if you finish as a top earner.
+Can you do it?